Sustainable development recognizes that the three ‘Pillars’ – the Economy, Society and the Environment are interconnected.

 - Helping you to integrate an Environmental Management System and Energy Management System into your business process to increase business efficiency

 - Conducting a periodic audit to help you identify areas for continuous improvement using internationally recognised ISO Management Systems such as ISO 14001 Environmental Management System and ISO 50001 Energy Management System and ESOS

 Want to Know More About the ESOS Scheme?

 On 26 June 2014, the Department for Energy and Climate Change (DECC) published the ESOS (Energy Savings Opportunity Scheme) Regulations 2014.
 ESOS is an energy assessment scheme that is mandatory for large organizations in the UK with more than 250 employees, turnover in excess of €50m and an annual balance sheet total of €43m.
 The UK scheme administrator is the Environment Agency.

 - Measure your total energy consumption across buildings, transport and industrial activities

 - Conduct energy audits to identify cost-effective energy efficiency opportunities

 - Ensure that at least 90% of your total energy consumption is subject to an ESOS compliant energy audit, a Display Energy Certificate, a Green Deal Assessment or a certified ISO 50001 Energy Management System during each phase of the scheme

 - Report compliance to the Environment Agency

 ESOS will operate in four-yearly compliance phases.
-Organisations in the UK must assess whether or not they are required to participate in ESOS on the qualification date of each phase.
-The qualification date for the first phase is 31 December 2014.
+Organizations in the UK must assess whether or not they are required to participate in ESOS on the qualification date of each phase.
+The qualification date for the first phase was 31 December 2014.